-In addition to liabilities, the statement of net position reports a separate section for deferred inflows of resources.
+In addition to liabilities, the statements which represent financial condition report a separate section for deferred inflows of resources.
 This separate financial element represents an acquisition of net position that applies to future periods and so will not be recognized as an inflow of resources (revenue) until that time.
 The Town has three such items.
 One item occurs only under the modified accrual basis of accounting; this item, unavailable revenue, is reported only in the governmental funds balance sheet.
 The governmental funds report unavailable revenue from property taxes and other receivables not collected within 45 days of year end.
 These amounts are deferred and recognized as an inflow of resources in the period that the amounts become available.
-The second is unearned revenue, which results from deposits made on future events.
-The third is the net difference between projected and actual earnings on pension plan investments.
-This difference will be recognized in pension expense over a closed five year period.
+The second is the net difference between expected and actual pension experience and differences between projected and actual earnings on pension plan investments.
+These differences will be recognized in pension expense over a closed five year period, and are recognized only on the government-wise statements.
+The third is property taxes intended for future periods, recognized in both the government wide and fund statements.